-7.6 Future Projections
+7.6 Future Income Baseline

 The results in Sections 7.1 to 7.5 use projections for future temperature change, but hold the baseline global economy fixed at the present day equilibrium.
-In this section, I endeavor to better represent the future baseline in 2080 by allowing global income levels to evolve according to projections from the Shared Socioeconomic Pathway (Scenario Three) developed by Cuaresma (2017) of the International Institute for Applied Systems Analysis.47
+In this section, I endeavor to account for the effects of anticipated economic growth by allowing global income levels to evolve according to an example set of projections from the Shared Socioeconomic Pathway (Scenario Three) developed by Cuaresma (2017) of the International Institute for Applied Systems Analysis.

 Allowing for economic growth to take place has two important effects on the aggregate consequences of climate change.
 First, the agriculture share of GDP declines as countries grow richer due to nonhomothetic preferences for food, reducing the aggregate consequences of agriculture-specific productivity shocks.
-I capture this effect in the model by applying projected income growth to 2080 as sector-neutral increases in the baseline values of Z{jk} .
-Second, my results from Section 4 imply that sensitivity to temperature for manufacturing and services firms declines markedly as countries become richer.
-I capture this by re-evaluating the sensitivity to temperature shown in Figures 5 and 6 at 2080 levels of log GDP per capita.
+I capture this effect in the model by applying projected income growth to 2080 as sector-neutral increases in the baseline values of $Z{jk}$ .
+Second, the results from Section 4 imply that sensitivity to temperature for manufacturing and services firms declines markedly as countries become richer.
+I capture this by re-evaluating the sensitivity to temperature shown in Figures 5a and 5b at 2080 levels of log GDP per capita.
 Appendix Figures A-25 and A-26 show that the effects of temperature on non-agricultural productivity accounting for adaptation are substantially muted, even in this relatively low growth scenario that projects only slightly more than a doubling of global income between 2015 and 2080.

 Table 10 shows the impact of expected economic growth on the agriculture share of GDP and expected willingness-to-pay.
-Appendix Tables A-66 to A-74 show the results for all countries.
-The willingness-to-pay numbers in Columns 5 and 6 of Table 10 also incorporate the firm-level adaptation costs shown in Appendix Figure A-18, thus accounting more comprehensively for the anticipated costs as
+The willingness-to-pay numbers in Columns 5 and 6 of Table 10 also incorporate the firm-level adaptation costs calculated in Appendix D, thus accounting more comprehensively for the costs as well as benefits of adaptation.
+This particular future scenario includes little to

-47Use of the Shared Socioeconomic Pathways in future projections of climate change damages follows from the work of Carleton et al. (2018).
+$^{46}$ Use of the Shared Socioeconomic Pathways in future projections of climate change damages follows from the work of Carleton et al. (2018) and many others.